ShiYu-F/Learning-based-point-cloud-matching-for-high-resolution-shape-matching-in-biomedical-application/README.md

 Dental professionals increasingly rely on intraoral 3D scans to monitor and plan treatment.
 However, accurate alignment of scans over time remains a challenge, especially in the presence of tooth movement or wear changes.

-This project benchmarks various rigid registration techniques, from classical methods like Iterative Closest Point (ICP) to modern deep learning approaches such as PointNet and Graph Convolutional Networks (GCNs), to support precise and automated dental scan comparison.
+This project benchmarks various rigid registration techniques, from classical methods like Procrustes to learning-based approaches such as MLP, PointNet and Graph Convolutional Networks (GCNs), to support precise and automated dental scan comparison.

 ---